Prince Edward, Duke of Edinburgh: Early life and education

-As with his three older siblings, Charles, Anne, and Andrew, a governess was appointed to look after Edward and was responsible for his early education at Buckingham Palace before he attended Collingham College, Kensington (then known as Gibbs School).
+As with his three elder siblings, Charles, Anne, and Andrew, a governess was appointed to look after Edward and was responsible for his early education at Buckingham Palace before he attended Collingham College, Kensington (then known as Gibbs School).
 In September 1972, he joined Heatherdown School, near Ascot in Berkshire.
-Later, as his father and elder brothers had done before him, he moved to Gordonstoun in northern Scotland, and was appointed head boy in his last term.
+Later, as his father and elder brothers had done before him, he moved to Gordonstoun in northern Scotland, where he was appointed head boy in his last term.
 Edward obtained a C-grade in English and two D-grades in history and politics at A-level, and after leaving school spent a gap year abroad, working as a house tutor and junior master for two terms at the Wanganui Collegiate School in New Zealand.

-Upon his return to Britain, Edward studied at Jesus College, Cambridge, where he read history.
-His admission to Cambridge despite his A-Level results caused some controversy.
-Edward graduated in 1986 with a Bachelor of Arts degree (lower second class honours).
+Upon his return to the United Kingdom, Edward studied at Jesus College, Cambridge, where he read history.
+His admission to the university despite poor A-Level results caused some comment.
+Edward graduated in 1986 with a Bachelor of Arts degree (Lower Second Hons).

 Post-university

 Royal Marines

-Upon leaving university in 1986, Edward joined the Royal Marines, who had reportedly sponsored his tuition at Cambridge on condition of future service.
-He had signed on to join the Marines in September 1983.
+After graduating in 1986, Edward joined the Royal Marines, who had reportedly sponsored his tuition at Cambridge on condition of future service.
+He had signed up to join the Royal Marines in September 1983.
 In January 1987, he dropped out of the commando course having completed one-third of the 12-month training.
 Media reported that Prince Philip, who was the Captain General Royal Marines, was displeased, but Prince Edward later said that his father had not put undue pressure on him to change his mind.
 Others stated that Philip was the most sympathetic family member toward his son's decision.
-Buckingham Palace said that Prince Edward's decision came after "much consideration" and that he was leaving with great regret "but has concluded that he does not wish to make the service his long-term career".
+Buckingham Palace said that Edward's decision came after "much consideration" and that he was leaving with great regret "but has concluded that he does not wish to make the service his long-term career".

 Theatre and television

-After leaving the Marines, Edward opted for a career in entertainment.
+After leaving military service, Edward opted to pursue a career in entertainment.
 He commissioned the 1986 musical Cricket from Andrew Lloyd Webber and Tim Rice, for his mother's 60th birthday celebration, which led to a job offer at Lloyd Webber's Really Useful Theatre Company, where he worked as a production assistant on musicals such as The Phantom of the Opera, Starlight Express, and Cats.
 While there he met actress Ruthie Henshall, whom he dated for three years.

-Edward's first foray into television production was the programme The Grand Knockout Tournament, informally known as It's a Royal Knockout, on 15 June 1987, in which four teams sponsored by him, the Princess Royal and the Duke and Duchess of York competed for charity.
+Edward's first foray into television production was the programme The Grand Knockout Tournament, informally known as It's a Royal Knockout, on 15 June 1987, in which four teams sponsored by him, his siblings Anne and Andrew, and Andrew's wife Sarah competed for charity.
 The programme was criticised by the media and the public, and it was later reported that the Queen was not in favour of the event, with her courtiers having advised against it.
 The programme raised over £1,500,000 for its selected charities.